-The Penn State Master of Public Health (MPH) program requires that all students complete three credits of practicum experience prior to graduation.
-Students complete their practicum experiences at Practicum Sites and work on substantive projects that (1) contribute to their growth as future public health professionals and (2) help advance the mission of the sites at which they are placed.
+The Penn State Master of Public Health (MPH) program requires that all students complete three credits of internship experience prior to graduation.
+Students complete their Applied Practice Experience at various domestic and international sites, and they work on substantive projects that both contribute to their growth as future public health professionals and help advance the mission of the sites at which they are placed.

 - Build and strengthen students’ public health practice skills.